-Juliana Janes-Yaffé is currently on staff as a vocal tutor/lecturer at Royal Northern College of Music (Junior Division) and Coventry University.
-Simultaneously — and continuously through 2014 — she was Head of Vocal Studies at the (New York) Mannes College of Music, Pre-Conservatoire Division.
+Juliana Janes-Yaffé served as a staff vocal tutor/lecturer at Royal Northern College of Music, England (Junior Division) from 2017 to 2020, and as a staff vocal tutor/lecturer at Coventry University, England, from 2014 to 2020.
+From 1995 to 2014, she was Head of Vocal Studies at the (New York) Mannes College of Music, Pre-Conservatoire Division.
 She has since been a voice teacher in great demand and has had students who are either training for, or are already working on, the Broadway and classical stages, the cabaret circuit, and theatre and recording professions.
 Her no-nonsense, methodical, and permanent training of vocal technique, and her vibrant personality, has earned her the praise of both students and professional colleagues alike.
-She currently also maintains an independent voice studio in Coventry and Birmingham, where she resides.
+She currently also maintains an independent voice studio in New York City, where she resides.

 What other experts say